LATC/EU-data-cloud/institutions/Eurostat/parser/README.md

 ## DSDParser
 Parse the Data Structure Definition (DSD) file and represent it in RDF using Data Cube vocabulary.

-How to Run : `DSDParser.bat -o c:/test/ -i C:/tempZip/bsbu_m.dsd.xml -f RDF/XML`
+How to Run on Windows: `DSDParser.bat -i c:/tempZip/bsbu_m.dsd.xml -o c:/test/ -f TURTLE`

+How to Run on Linux: `sh DSDParser.sh -i ~/tempZip/dsd/bsbu_m.dsd.xml -o ~/test/ -f TURTLE`

 Type `-h` for help.

 ## SDMXParser
 Parse the SDMX file and represent the observations in RDF using DataCube vocabulary.

-How to Run : `SDMXParser.bat -f tsieb010 -o c:/test/ -i c:/tempZip/act.sdmx.xml`
+How to Run on Windows: `SDMXParser.bat -f tsieb010 -o c:/test/ -i c:/tempZip/act.sdmx.xml`

+How to Run on Linux: `sh SDMXParser.sh -f tsieb010 -o c:/test/ -i c:/tempZip/act.sdmx.xml`

 Type `-h` for help.